A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Related work

-The total number of evaluated distance functions of the search is determined by $m \cdot N \cdot {hops}$; where $m$ is the number of restarts, $N$ the degree of each node in the graph, and hops is the average number of hops needed to stop the search procedure.
-In particular, the parameters that control accuracy and speed are $m$ and $N$.
+The total number of evaluated distance functions of the search is determined by $m \cdot N \cdot {hops}$; where $m$ is the number of restarts, $N$ the degree of each node in the graph, and {\em hops} is the average number of hops needed to stop the search procedure.
+In particular, the $m$ and $N$ parameters control both accuracy and speed and need to be established for each dataset.
 While large $m$ values can improve the result's quality, too many restarts may decrease the overall search speed.
-Moreover, increasing $N$ could also boost recall and speed at the expense of using more memory, and this can become an issue whenever we are dealing with large datasets.
+Moreover, increasing $N$ could also boost recall and speed at the expense of using more memory, which can become an issue whenever we are dealing with large datasets.
 Also, the search speed is not linear in $N$, since other parameters become affected in the full expression, and surpassing the best value of $N$ may also lead to bad performances.
 The original paper experimentally shows, for their benchmarking datasets, that fixing $m=O(\log n)$ and $N=O(\log n)$ for $n$ vertices it produces $O(\log^3{n})$ searches, i.e., the number of hops is also $O(\log n)$.

-Since APG is built incrementally with insertions, and each insertion is defined regarding the search algorithm, there is a curious feedback loop involved.
+Since NSW is built incrementally using object insertions, and each addition is defined regarding the search algorithm; therefore, there is an unusual feedback loop involved.
 A better approximation to the actual nearest neighbors may produce a different underlying graph, and with different characteristics.

-For instance, a better search algorithm may produce search structures that allow faster searches with smaller memory requirements.
+In \cite{ruiz2013local} we develop a beam search based algorithm, that improves the performance of NSW in many cases; however, in addition to the beam size parameter and the neighborhood size, it needs to setup a small value $\sigma$ that is used to automatically stop the search.